mromeo9/arkeus_ml_task/README.md

 To run the files the steps are as follows:

-1. Make sure the you are within the arkeus_ml_task working folder to run the requirements.txt and setup.py file
+1. Make sure that you are within the arkeus_ml_task working folder to run the requirements.txt and setup.py file
 2. pip install -r requirements.txt
 3. python run.py